relaypro-open/dog/README.md

 dog is your network guard dog.

+'dog_fw' is the search friendly name for dog.

 ## Why dog?

 - Need consistent network access rules across hundreds+ of servers in multiple